 Introduction

 Who is the Almighty of Revelation 1:8?
-This question arises because many people interpret this verse as a reference to Jesus.
-However, when we look at the context of the chapter, we realize that there is a distinction between Jesus and the one who is called “Almighty“.
-In this article, we will carefully examine the context and understand who is actually being mentioned in Revelation 1:8.
+This question arises because many people interpret this verse as referring to Jesus.
+However, when we examine the context of the chapter, we realize that there is a distinction between Jesus and the one who is called “Almighty“.
+In this article, we will carefully analyze the context and understand who is actually being referred to in Revelation 1:8.

 The Passage of Revelation 1:7-8

-Revelation 1:7-8 – “Behold, he is coming with clouds; and every eye will see him, even those who pierced him; and all tribes of the earth will wail because of him.
+Revelation 1:7-8 – “Behold, He is coming with clouds; and every eye will see Him, even those who pierced Him; and all the tribes of the earth will wail because of Him.
 Even so, Amen.
-I am Alpha and Omega, the beginning and the ending, says the Lord, who is and who was and who is to come, the Almighty.“
+I am Alpha and Omega, the beginning and the ending, says the Lord, who is and who was and who is to come, the Almighty“

-Many people use the text above to show that Jesus is the Almighty God presented in the Scriptures.
-In fact, when we read verses 7 and 8 of the first chapter of Revelation, we can come to this conclusion, since verse 7 clearly speaks about Jesus, for He will come with the clouds of heaven and every eye will see Him, in addition to being the one who was pierced.
+Many people use the text above to argue that Jesus is the Almighty God presented in the Scriptures.
+In fact, when we read verses 7 and 8 of the first chapter of Revelation, we may come to this conclusion, as verse 7 clearly speaks about Jesus: He will come with the clouds of heaven, every eye will see Him, and He is the one who was pierced.

-To understand who the Almighty is in Revelation 1:8, I need to analyze and understand the context of this passage.
+To understand who the Almighty is in Revelation 1:8, we need to analyze and understand the context of this passage.

-Could it be that Christ spoke the words of verse 8, since the previous verse mentions him as the main subject of the context?
+Could it be that Christ spoke the words of verse 8, since the previous verse mentions Him as the main subject of the context?
 To clarify this doubt, we need to read more than just the verse that precedes the passage in question.
-Let’s read what the entire context says:
+Let’s examine what the entire context says:

-Verse 5 adds another person different from the one introduced in verse 4.
-When verse 4 mentions “him who is and who was and who is to come” it does not refer to Jesus, for the next verse adds him separately.
-This makes it clear that they are different people.
+Verse 5 introduces another person, distinct from the one mentioned in verse 4.
+When verse 4 refers to “Him which is, and which was, and which is to come“, it does not refer to Jesus, for the next verse introduces Him separately.
+This makes it clear that they are different persons.

 Conclusion: Who is the Almighty?

-Therefore, as we read verse 8 again, it is clear that Jesus did not speak these words, but rather another being, who is Almighty God.
-Although the previous text refers to Jesus, it concludes what it says about Him in verse 7 and concludes the general subject with the words of His Father in the following verse.
+Therefore, as we read verse 8 again, it becomes clear that Jesus did not speak these words, but rather another being, who is Almighty God.
+Although the previous text refers to Jesus, it concludes what is said about Him in verse 7 and then transitions to the words of His Father in the following verse.

 No text of Scripture applies the title “Almighty” to Jesus, but only to His Father.